 io_uring

-measure of how widely compatible gVisor is in practice.
+how widely compatible gVisor is in practice.

 gVisor releases go through the regression tests of popular language runtimes (Python, Java, Node.js, PHP, Go) to ensure continued compatibility with the base libraries of these languages.
 This means most programs written in these languages will work.